Whooping cough

 • red spots under the skin of your face and chest, caused by small blood vessels bursting during coughing

-• urinary incontinence (passing urine unintentionally)
+• urinary incontinence (unwanted urine leakage)

 • trapped air in the space between your lungs and the wall of your chest (a pneumothorax)